 Preaching at FBC is generally expositional, meaning that it seeks to work through passages of Scripture, declaring the point of a particular Biblical passage, with practical application rooted in the redemptive story of Scripture.
 Sermons usually last around 40 minutes and are packed with relevant material for reflection.
 Our sermon series regularly alternate between the Old and New Testaments.
 All preaching is driven by the Gospel, the Bible’s main message of God saving sinners through the death and resurrection of Jesus Christ.

 We believe children are a blessing from the Lord and we work hard to equip parents to train their children to worship as part of the church.
-We provide a nursery for children up to age 2 for the entire worship service and dismiss children ages 3-8 for children’s church before the sermon.
+We provide a nursery for younger children and a Children's Church option for 1st-5th graders on most Sundays.
 Some children remain in the service the entire time, and we welcome their presence.

 Our music team leads us to sing vibrant songs historic and modern in a Christ-exalting way.
 Our main desire is to sing what is true about God, offering God our praise and thanksgiving.
 We believe the voices of the congregation should be the primary instruments and we work hard to encourage congregational singing.